performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PMDA Installation on a PCP Collector Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PMDAinstallationTo install a PMDA you must perform a collector
+To install a PMDA you must perform a collector
 installation for each host on which the PMDA is required to export
 performance metrics.
 PCP provides a distributed metric namespace (PMNS)
 and metadata, so it is not necessary to install PMDAs (with their
 associated PMNS) on PCP monitor hosts.

-collector hosts You need to update the PMNS, configure the PMDA, and
+You need to update the PMNS, configure the PMDA, and
 notify PMCD.
 The ``Install`` script for each PMDA automates these
 operations, as follows: